 Have you ever seen an English Toy Spaniel in person?
 They look like the Cavalier King Charles Spaniel's littler, kinda big-eyed cousin.
 Smaller than the Cavalier, the English Toy also has a domed top skull (rounded head) with low set ears, more prominent eyes and a docked tail (in the USA).
 The Cavalier has a flatter top skull, with higher set ears and a long always wagging tail.
 Though, as you must have guessed, they ARE related.

 English Toys are a relatively unusual breed, ranking 134th out of 189 dog breeds with the American Kennel Club.
-In this case, less popular may just be a blessing, as loving as they are, they are not a breed for everyone.
+In this case, less popular may just be a blessing; as loving as they are, an English Toy Spaniel's temperament is not for everyone.
 I do admit to being very prejudiced toward this breed, as we share our lives with a black and tan English Toy named Gio.

 As a rule, English Toy Spaniels are loving, somewhat clingy little dogs.
 They are can have a bit of a tendency toward being timid or reserved with strangers.
-They are very sensitive and a stern word can send them into a sulking mood that will require treats and extra cuddles to regain their favor.
+An English Toy Spaniel's temperament is very sensitive and a stern word can send them into a sulking mood that will require treats and extra cuddles to regain their favor.
 Voice of experience here.

 I know many a dog show person who fell in love with the IDEA of an English Toy, but were disappointed by the lack of sparkle in the show ring.
 An English Toy is NOT going to act all giddy for a piece of soggy liver that has been in a pocket for hours or the squeak of a plastic duck.
 Oh, no, this is a royal spaniel, with centuries of being tucked by the side of kings and queens.

 In the early 1200s, Knight Fitz Ralph returned from the Crusades with an Italian black and tan spaniel which started the British fascination with these small spaniels.